grafana/grafana-opentelemetry-dotnet/docs/configuration.md

 ### Specifying resource detectors

-Default resource detectors can be overriden by removing them from the `ResourceDetectors` set in the configuration and specifying which resource detectors to enable:
+Default resource detectors can be overridden by removing them from the `ResourceDetectors` set in the configuration and specifying which resource detectors to enable:

 ```csharp